ibm-cloud-docs/hpc-slurm/applying-plan.md

 ```
 {: screen}

 After the plan is successfully applied, it generates an `sshcommand` in the _Outputs_ section in the Terraform code.
-You can use this command to log in to the Slurm cluster.
+You can use this command to log in to the {{site.data.keyword.slurm_short}} cluster.
 If you specified IP addresses for `ssh_allowed_ips` property only, those IP address machines would be able to use this SSH command.

 ## Applying a plan using the API
 {: #apply-plan-api}